chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 reference, which is like a pointer with slightly different rules.
 But you should not store native pointers as fields and objects because that is a place where they go wrong a lot.
 And you should not use a native pointer to express ownership.
-So before C++ 11, you would just say, this is my pointer, use a comment, say this one is owning it.
+So before C++11, you would just say, this is my pointer, use a comment, say this one is owning it.
 And then if you wanted to pass the ownership, you just pass this native pointer over to something else as an argument, and put a comment and say this is passing ownership.
 And you just kind of hope it works out.
 But then it's very difficult.
 It requires the programmer to understand the whole system to do it correctly.
 There is no help.
-So in C++ 11, the type called `std::optional_ptr` - or sorry, `std::unique_ptr`
+So in C++11, the type called `std::optional_ptr` - or sorry, `std::unique_ptr` -
-- was introduced.
+was introduced.
 And this is expressing unique ownership.
 That's why it's called `unique_ptr`.
 And it's just going to hold your pointer, and when it goes out of scope, it gets deleted.
 It can't be copied because it's unique ownership.
 But it can be moved around.
 And so if you're going to express